 In addition to the above is it a bad idea to try and explain everything in a horror story/plot.
 Or is it best to leave it mysterious and vague?, Or is that a Writer Cop Out?

 There's also accusations of people Running the Asylum for the worse, By keeping all of the arguably negative stuff around because they think it's the norm for the genre.
-Basically creating a horror version of Sci-Fi Ghetto.
+Creating a horror version of Sci Fi Ghetto.

 Found Footage horror is very polarizing among horror fans.
 Regardless of how well made they might be.

 It doesn't help that the horror genre is subjective (and polarizing) to begin with.

 Speaking of horror films, there seems to be a divide on how to make zombie films, and what makes a good zombie film as oppose to a generic zombie film.
 Should they be humorous zombie killing action pieces?
 Or dramatic, thought provoking, Socio-Political commentary and or deep character studies?

 As mentioned in the 28 Days Later example, what does or does not constitute a proper cinema Zombie is up for big debate.
 Can Zombies be fast or does that fly in the face of what a Zombie should be?
 Are they mindless walking corpses with no goal other than to eat the living, or should they have a deeper level that allows them to form basic plans and organize?
 Are they caused by magic? toxic waste? a virus?
 Numerous fans will insist that changing a single element destroys the Zombie title.

 Punisher: War Zone: is it a return to the series' roots after the jokey The Punisher from 2004, or is it an over-the-top violent spectacle that strays too far from reality.
 Also, is it either completely horrible or the best Punisher film ever?
 Discussed in this Patton Oswaltpodcast

 There's also a debate on whether or not Punisher is actually mainstream film material.
 Most of the violence people complained about in War Zone came directly from the comics.